 In the age of unconstrained and unbounded internet, distribution is no more what it used to be.
 That is a very important element African regulators must consider.
 If you continue to pile fees on telcos, you are simply making it easier for more people to be pushed to WhatsApp since SMS would become more expensive as the telcos would certainly increase prices to recover their costs.
 And when you think your indigenous streaming company is dominant, you have forgotten that it is competing with extremely more dominant global empires.
 The old adage that business is local remains, but for internet companies, local means everywhere.
 Yes, everyone on the web is local to all!

 Specifically for Nigeria, the push to digital & cashless society should not be seen as an avenue to make more money from the citizens.
 We already pay stamp duty on electronic transactions.
-This new levy needs to be revisited.----Hire me to speak in your event, program or company
+This new levy needs to be revisited.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).